How to Setup Virtual Cloud Print Server in Azure/AWS/GCP

 Click on Printers under Print Servers, right click ‘Add Printer‘, select TCP/IP and add the IP address of your printer.

-Deploy Printers to users using Active Directory GPO
+Deploy Printers using Active Directory GPO

 Click Browse… then locate an existing GPO for this policy setting, or find the button to Create New Group Policy Object, and name the GPO.
 Click OK.
 Before you exit, be sure to select The users that this GPO applies to (per user), then click Add.
 Click OK to finish.
 Repeat this process for each printer share that is required.

-The following ports are used for printing.
+The following ports are used for cloud printing.
 If you have a firewall in between your print server in the cloud and your onprem printers you’ll need to make sure the following ports are open:

 NetBIOS Datagram Service – UDP 138